(Chet Baker Sings) It Could Happen to You

 (Chet Baker Sings) It Could Happen to You is an album by jazz trumpeter and vocalist Chet Baker.
 It follows a formula similar to two other Baker albums, Chet Baker Sings (1954) and Chet Baker Sings and Plays with Bud Shank, Russ Freeman & Strings (recorded in 1955, released in 1964) in which he sings traditional pop standards in a jazzy fashion.
-Unlike the aforementioned records, on It Could Happen to You, on a few tracks, Baker plays no trumpet whatsoever, opting to scat in place of an instrumental solo.
+Unlike those records, It Could Happen to You features songs with Baker playing no trumpet whatsoever, opting to scat in place of an instrumental solo.

 In 2010, it was remastered and reissued on CD by Original Jazz Classics with two previously unissued takes.

 Reception

 The Allmusic review by Lindsay Planer awarded the album 4 stars and states: